Residential Zoned Land Tax

 Submissions can be made by 1 April to:

-• Challenge the date from which the land is considered to be in scope; and/or Support the proposed exclusion of land.
+• Challenge the date from which the land is considered to be in scope; and/or

 Please note your submission must clearly identify the site and outline what change (i.e. exclusion of land on a local authority map, or the date on which the site first met the criteria for inclusion on the map) to the Residential Zoned Land Tax mapping you are seeking, as well as provide a justification for the change sought.
 The submission must state the criteria set out in Section 653B of the Taxes Consolidation Act 1997 on which you rely in your submission for the land being in or out of scope.
 The local authority may also request additional information after the receipt of your submission (e.g. proof of ownership or further information).